Eric-Cortez/Eric-Cortez/README.md

 ## Hi, I'm Eric 👋

-I am a passionate software engineer and I enjoy developing resopnsive websites that incorperate elements of modern design using technologies like HTML, CSS3, Grids, and JavaScript.
+I am a passionate software engineer and I enjoy developing responsive websites that incorporate elements of modern design using technologies like HTML, CSS3, Grids, and JavaScript.
 Additionally, I enjoy testing backend routes, problem-solving, and using console logs/reading errors to find the source of a bug.